nrinaudo/kantan.csv/docs/src/main/tut/cats.md

 sort_order: 21
 ---
 Kantan.csv has a [cats](https://github.com/typelevel/cats) module that is, in its current incarnation, fairly bare
-bones: it provides decoders for [`Xor`] as well as a few useful type class instances.
+bones: it simply provides a few useful type class instances.

 The `cats` module can be used by adding the following dependency to your `build.sbt`: